How to report a sexual assault incident

 - Counselling Services Centre (South Auckland) 09 277 9324

 - On campus you can also access our Counselling Services during the hours of 9am-5pm.
-Please let them know that your appointment is urgent and you would like to see a duty counsellor or doctor as soon as possible.
+Please let them know that your appointment is urgent and you would like to see a duty counsellor as soon as possible.

 - Make a disclosure – tell the university about the incident to keep a record of but not take any formal action.